Tagirijus/plainvoice/DEVELOPMENT.md

 - script.py: Commands for the scripts.
 - template.py: Commands for the templates.

+To make things better readable and easier to maintain in the future, I added some kind of abstraction layers (do you even call it that way?) between the click methods and the underlying logic to execute certain class methods etc. That way I am also able to re-use certain code, which might recur.
+Basically every above listed command domain (except the main one) has its own `Controller` to handle the internal logic.
+Maybe I can even re-use such controllers in a GUI / TUI or so later as well.

+The controller are named according to these click command script files.
+See the respective sections in the _Controller_ section accordingly named with `*Controller`.

+### DocumentTypeController

+Handles DocumentType managing.

+### DocumentController

+Handles Document managing.

 ### IOFacade

 This helper class is for handling output and inputs.
 It is somehow meant to act as some kind of wrapper so that I could, e.g., replace the `rich` module with something else later, if needed, in case I had to.
 That way all other classes would still use this _IOService_ class for in- and output and I only had to change this class instead of all other classes.

+### ScriptController

+Handles Script managing.

+### TemplateController

+Handles Template managing.

 ## Utils